-VPN technology wasn’t all that popular among regular internet users a decade ago: it was utilised by big-time corporations to secure their global communications, but to the general public, it was an obscure, hi-tech term that wasn’t worthy of concern.
+VPN technology wasn’t all that popular among regular internet users a decade ago: big-time corporations utilised it to secure their global communications, but to the general public, it was an obscure, hi-tech term that wasn’t worthy of concern.

-Come 2010, VPN had become a very common (if not always understood) term among the internet community, and the market was filled with dozens upon dozens of commercial VPN services that were accessible to the average consumer.
-VPN technology had gone global for the most part: you could be sitting in Australia and accessing the internet from the US or Canada by using a US VPN or Canada VPN respectively!
+Come 2010, VPN had become a very common (if not always understood) term among the internet community.
+The market was filled with dozens of commercial VPN services accessible to the average consumer.
+VPN technology had gone global for the most part: you could be sitting in Australia and accessing the internet from the US or Canada using a US VPN or Canada VPN, respectively!

 But even in the present era of internet awareness, freshly initiated users may not have an idea of the freedom a quality VPN can offer them.
 Here is a breakdown of the two major applications of this technology for the average web user:

 One of this technology's fundamental operating principles is that it creates a virtual ‘tunnel’ that connects two different parts of the globe, similar to how a wormhole connects two different parts of the universe (in theory!).
 This allows for the possibility to bypass geographic restrictions on internet content.
 Here are a couple of popular content services that impose geo-restrictions on their consumers which can be circumvented using VPN software:

 No one will be a stranger to this video streaming giant with its huge content libraries filled with blockbuster movies, hit TV series, engaging documentaries and other all-time classics.
 Netflix started as a US-based streaming company that quickly amassed a global reputation.
 Recently, they created separate libraries for all major parts of the world to deal with licensing issues – in other words, if they had the license to stream a movie to their users in the US, only those in the US could watch it on their devices.